 Central Australia, is a vast arid region in the centre of the continent.
 Often referred to as the Red Center, is an ancient world of the dusty red desert, endless blue sky, wicked rock formations and weird and wonderful creatures that live among this stark landscape.
 With summer temperatures reaching the high 40s, and months without rain, this land is not for the faint-hearted.

-This remote region is home the township of Alice Springs, the MacDonnell Ranges, Kings Canyon in Watarrka National Park and, and its most iconic points of interest: the unforgettable monoliths of World Heritage-listed Uluru-Kata Tjuta National Park.
+This remote region is home to the township of Alice Springs, the MacDonnell Ranges, Kings Canyon in Watarrka National Park, and its most iconic points of interest: the unforgettable monoliths of World Heritage-listed Uluru-Kata Tjuta National Park.

 Uluṟu – Kata Tjuṯa National Park